AntonOnyshch/matrixts/README.md

 **Matrixts** is a small library for matrices written in TypeScript with *zero dependencies!*

-It's just a class with static methods wich cover almost all operation over matrices you need to work with.
+It's just a class with static methods which cover almost all operations over matrices you need to work with.

 # Table of content
 [Features](#features)